University and Student Conduct Board Hearings

 Section F: Procedure

-The Chair shall explain the function of the hearing, verify that the respondent and the complainant are aware of the rights of a student before the hearing panel and inform the respondent and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.
+The Chair shall explain the function of the hearing, verify that the respondent and the complainant are aware of the rights of a student before the hearing panel, and inform the respondent and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.

-The Chair shall ask whether there will be any witnesses testifying on behalf of the respondent and the complainant, advise the respondent and the complainant of the right to be present at all stages of the hearing process except deliberation and read the charges.
+The Chair shall ask whether there will be any witnesses testifying on behalf of the respondent and the complainant, advise the respondent and the complainant of the right to be present at all stages of the hearing process except deliberation, and read the charges.

-A Student Conduct Administrator may present the incident report, charges and, as necessary, any statement submitted on the case.
+A Student Conduct Administrator may present the incident report, the charges and, as necessary, any statement submitted on the case.
 Hearing panel members may question the Student Conduct Administrator and any witnesses called by the Student Conduct Administrator.

 The respondent and the complainant may call witnesses on his or her behalf even if he or she does not testify.

 All witnesses shall be excused from the hearing room upon completion of their testimony.
 The Chair shall advise these witnesses that they are not to discuss their testimony outside the hearing room, including during any breaks in the hearing.
 Witnesses shall be asked to affirm the truthfulness of their testimony and informed that providing false information to the hearing panel is a violation of the Student Code of Conduct.
 Witnesses shall not be allowed in the hearing room prior to their testimony.
-The members of the Hearing Panel may recall any witnesses if needed.
+The members of the Conduct Board may recall any witnesses if needed.